thoni56/c-xrefactory/src/NOTES.md

 I've implemented a mechanism that uses "gcc -E -mD" to print out and catch all compiler defines in `compiler_defines.h`.
 This was necessary because of such definitions on Darwin which where not in the "pre-programmed" ones.

-And this is more general and should possibly completely replace the "programmed" ones in `options.c`?
+TODO?: And this is more general and should possibly completely replace the "programmed" ones in `options.c`?

 #### Include paths

 Also in _options.h_ some standard-like include paths are added, but there is a better attempt in _getAndProcessGccOptions()_ which uses the compiler/preprocessor itself to figure out those paths.

-This is much better and should really be the only way, I think.
+TODO?: This is much better and should really be the only way, I think.

+### Regimes

+As the base for `c-xrefactory` is some kind of cross-referencing engine, there are traces of multiple responsibilities, all still functional.
+The command line options `-regime X`/`s_opt.taskRegime` as shown in the final lines in `main()`.

+They are intertwined, probably through re-use of already existing functionality when extending to a refactoring browser.

+TODO?: Strip away the various "regimes" into more separated concerns.

+### Passes

+There is a variable in `main()` called `firstPassing` which is set and passed down through `mainEditServer()` until it is reset in `mainFileProcessingInitialisations()` after `initCaching()`.

+This seems to be a very hacky way to only initialize caching once...
+Maybe I'm missing something...

+### Memory allocation

+There are multiple levels of memory management.

+- Why is this required (possibly because of the long running server model)?
+- Exactly how this memory is allocated?
+- Why handle this allocation in disparate spaces?
+- Why does not standard malloc()/free() suffice?

+### Caching

+There is obviously some caching going on.
+Don't know of what at this point.
+Tag data?

 ## Include files